swts/icecream/README.md

 ```

 ## API
 There are two resources: /post and /post/node - the second one is a wrapper to access post content - slugs for it look like "postSlug/nodeId".
+_Api won't return unpublished posts for non-authorised user._
 Get request returns resource objects, which are described below, and is only available for /post resource.
 Delete request objects for both resources are similar:
 #### GET
 ```js
 {